 A photographic documentation of a community-based research study for pregnant Latinas at the Vanderbilt University Medical Division of General Pediatrics Center in Nashville, Tennessee exploring ways to decrease pediatric obesity.
 The portraits of the participating mothers of the mothers and their babies were chosen for a one year long exhibition in the lobby of the Vanderbilt University Hospital in Nashville.

-In addition to my wedding and portraiture work I am also involved in photographic projects and in the non-profit sector and personal projects.
+In addition to my wedding and portraiture work I am also involved in photographic projects in the non-profit sector, community, cultural and personal projects.

 Though I use both digital and analog cameras in my photographic work, I especially love film.
 The way it makes me slow down to create.
 Photographing snippets of life.
 Encapsulating a feeling, a mood, a tender moment.
 Film has soul.
 It is soft and luminous.
 Dark and grainy.
 Moody and romantic.
 Film is timeless.